Violevo/Csgo-External-V2/README.md

 # Csgo-External
-First Cheat im actually proud of, should work in real games and be undetected - OUTDATED
+First Cheat im actually proud of, should work in real games and be undetected

 ## Features
 - Glow ESP